jaytimm/textpress/README.md

 # nlpx

-> A lightweight, versatile NLP companion in R.

-`nlpx` is a simple, efficient NLP package, catering to moderately-sized datasets.
-With its straightforward functionality and limited dependencies, it’s a good fit for basic NLP tasks.

-The package integrates easily with common R tools and provides essential features like text processing, lexico-grammatical pattern identification in context, and semantic search, while avoiding the complexity of more advanced libraries.
-Also streamlines building text embeddings (as vector store matrices) via OpenAI.

-Ideal for users who need a basic, unobtrusive NLP tool in R, `nlpx` is practical for projects requiring easy setup and a lightweight approach.
+A lightweight, versatile NLP companion in R. The package integrates easily with common R tools and provides essential features like text processing and corpus search, as well as a functionality for building text embeddings via OpenAI.
+Ideal for users who need a basic, unobtrusive NLP tool in R.

-For researchers who utilize NLP, digital humanists, and linguists.
+## Installation

 ``` r
 devtools::install_github("jaytimm/nlpx")